Your credit card APR may not be as straightforward as it seems.

 APR stands for “annual percentage rate.”
 This term refers to the interest you pay on your credit card balance, which the credit card company calculates on a compounded daily basis.

 When it comes to credit cards, the APR you pay can vary depending on the type of transaction you make.
-Here are the different types of APRs that commonly apply to credit card transactions:

 - Purchase APR: This is the interest rate for credit card purchases if not paid in full by the due date.
 Purchase APRs can vary widely and have a lot to do with your credit score.
 A higher credit score helps get a lower APR.

 - Penalty APR: This is a higher APR that can apply if you miss payments or violate other terms of your credit card agreement.
 It can be applied for several months or even indefinitely, depending on the issuer.
-It's usually a consequence of late payments and can have a severe impact on your finances.

-Related: How Credit Cards Work
+RELATED: How Credit Cards Work

 Where Can You Find Your Credit Card APR?

-Not sure what your credit card APR is?
-No worries — you can find your credit card APR in several places:
+You can find your credit card APR in several places:

 Tips for Lowering Your Credit Card APR